Student Voices: Jocelyn

 What was the best thing about your experience at Shoreline Community College?

 Just having so many opportunities, like working for the student newspaper (Ebbtide) and serving as a campus ambassador.
-I spend almost 40 hours a week on campus because there is so much for me to do.
-Having so many opportunities to get involved in campus life might be one of the best things about SCC.
+I spent almost 40 hours a week on campus because there is so much for me to do.
+Having so many opportunities to get involved in campus life might be one of the best things about Shoreline.
 I think the College does a really good job promoting these opportunities too, so students can find out about them and join in.
 If students do that, they will really get something from their experience here.

 So do you believe Shoreline Community College prepared you well to continue your major studies at university?

 At this point I think so because of the opportunity to work in the campus newspaper and getting an internship in the Public Information Office.
 This way I get all my classes and journalism studies, but I also get a chance to practice what I learn.

 What's one more thing you like about Shoreline?